 2. Thank You Letter – This letter is to be addressed to the Corbett Education Foundation and to the specific donor.
 One letter to both of the above addressees is sufficient.
 See sample letter for your reference on this website, Sample 4.

 3. and 4.
 College Information – It is important that CEF have a means to contact the scholarship recipient in case any questions or issues should arise.
 This information must be kept current by the student.
 It is also important CEF have an accurate address to which the scholarship check can be sent.

 5. Parent Information – In the rare case where the student cannot be contacted, then the parental information becomes important.

 C. Progress Report/College Transcript

 The Progress Report provides a means to track the progress of scholarship recipients as they accomplish their educational goals.
 Mid-year information is requested in regard to the students’ grades, their major, and their college location.
 This information is not only of interest to the CEF Board Members, but also to the specific donor.
+Scholarship recipients must answer all questions and provide all information requested to retain eligibility for future scholarship awards.
 Note that it is not necessary to submit an “official” college transcript which usually involves a fee.
 An “unofficial” college transcript will suffice in most cases.